 You find very few people who want to eat things that really are not food or to do other things with food instead of eating it … perversions of the food appetite are rare.
 But perversions of the sex instinct are numerous, hard to cure, and frightful.(1)

-What I say next is really only intended for the authentic Christian, that is, one who actually tries to “do what Christ said”.(2) If you make no claim to be a Christian, or if you think you are a Christian but tend to re-interpret the Bible to make it fit with what society affirms, then the possibility of a spiritual rebirth through faith in Christ is much more important to consider.
+What I say next is really only intended for one who sincerely tries to follow Jesus Christ.(2) If you make no claim to be a Christian, then the possibility of a spiritual rebirth through faith in Christ is may be more important to consider.

 There are some passages in the Song of Solomon that are seldom read aloud in the Sunday morning Bible reading … blushing material as it were.
 My theory is that God included them in the Bible to show that a sexual relationship within the context of marriage between a man and a woman can be romantic, beautiful, and sensual–and this is wonderfully fine with God, who created sex in the first place.